sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/cord/trunk/readme.md

 When fully set up, Google Analytics will start tracking visitors and provide you event, performance, and other insights.

-### Enabling Facebook pixel
+### Enabling Meta Pixel

-To get started with Facebook pixel, you first need a Facebook for Business account.
+To get started with Meta Pixel, you first need a Meta for Business account.

 1. Go to Facebook's [Event Manager](https://www.facebook.com/ads/manager/pixel/facebook_pixel).
 Sign up with Facebook or log into your existing account tied to the business.
-2. Select "Get Started" with Facebook pixel.
+2. Select "Get Started" with Meta Pixel.
 3. Provide the pixel name.
 The other fields are optional.
 4. Close or cancel the installation dialog--Cord isn't listed there.
 5. At the top of the page, you should see your pixel ID.